Skip to main content

 bal tool pull edi

-Generating types from an EDIFACT spec
+Generating code from an EDIFACT spec

 For standard EDI formats like EDIFACT, you don't need to write a schema by hand.
 The bal edi tool has built-in knowledge of EDIFACT message types.
 Run the following command to generate a JSON schema for the EDIFACT ORDERS message (version D03A):